Plant-based replica of the United States Capitol

 Model train passes through a botanical Grand Canyon

 Botanical Landmarks On A Mini Mall

 At the heart of any trip to Washington, DC is a trip to the National Mall.
-And the botanical replicas, positioned as they are along the broad walkways and twin pools of the Garden Court, echo the actual ones just a stone’s throw away outside.
-Each architectural gem is sited high on a mound from which it surveys its own pint-sized garden vista.
+And the botanical replicas, positioned as they are along the broad walkways and twin pools of the Garden Court, mimic the actual ones outside just a stone’s throw away.
+Each architectural gem is sited high on a mound from which it overlooks its own pint-sized garden vista.

 A gourd forms the dome of the Jefferson Memorial.
 While inside presides a mini President Jefferson with hair made out of lichens.

-The Library of Congress shines amidst its lush green landscape.
+The Library of Congress shines amidst a lush green landscape.
 Its facade is crafted from elm and locust bark.
 Sea grape leaves make up the terrace.

 Library of Congress

-The U.S. Botanic Garden conservatory has a facade made from horse chestnut bark and willow sticks.
+There is even a replica of the U.S. Botanic Garden within the conservatory.
+Surrounded by hydrangeas, boxwood, pileas, freesias and poinsettias, it boasts a facade made from horse chestnut bark and willow sticks.